 Other clients have included Glen-Dimplex, Boston College, Capita Group, Corporate Life Cycles and Prudential Assurance.

-He is also a Past President of the Methodist College Belfast Former Pupils Association.
+He was also President of the Methodist College Belfast Former Pupils Association 2010-12.

 He has been Rector’s Churchwarden and People’s Churchwarden in the Anglican Parish of St John’s Malone in South Belfast where he was also Security Rota Convenor from 1999-2016.